lifaon74/observables/examples/01-create-simple-event-listener.md

  - When the first Observer observes the Observable, we call once `addEventListener`.
  - When no more Observers observe the Observable, we call `removeEventListener`.

+This ensures we won't uselessly listen to events that we don't want to observe anymore or immediately.

 All together it gives us:
 ```ts